 The Raiders were established on January 30, 1960, in Oakland, California where they played their first game in September same year under the American Football League (AFL).
 During a merger between AFL and NFL in 1970, Raiders joined to NFL.
-Now the team totally shifted to Las Vegas on January 22, 2020, where plays their home game at Allegiant Stadium in Paradise, Nevada.
+Now the team totally shifted to Las Vegas on January 22, 2020, where play their home game at Allegiant Stadium in Paradise, Nevada.

 Las Vegas Raiders started as an equal member in the National Football League’s American Football Conference West Division in 1970.

 The team relocated to Los Angeles in the 1982 season.
 Moreover, they played in Los Angeles until 1994 before going back to Oakland, California in 1995.
-On March 27, 2017, the Raiders’ team’s management approved Raiders’ permanent relocation to Las Vegas, a decision that took three years to be fulfilled as they relocated on January 22, 2020.
+On March 27, 2017, the Raiders team’s management approved the Raiders’ permanent relocation to Las Vegas, a decision that took three years to be fulfilled as they relocated on January 22, 2020.

 Like other American football teams, the Raiders’ first competitive years were filled with difficulties but luckily they got early success in 1963.
 However, this did not last long as they began improving after the introduction of head coach Al Davis, who was eventually its owner.
 Al Davis brought in changes that reflected on the field as well.
 In 1967, the Raiders reached the postseason for the first time in their history.
 Later the same year, they would proceed to the AFL finals and win the AFL championship for the first time.